-POLICY: Initiate discussions with the Michigan Department of Natural Resources, MDOT, physical limitations of the property yet compatible with adjacent land uses.
+POLICY: Encourage mixed use development in this area which is responsive to the physical limitations of the property yet compatible with adjacent land uses.
 Waterfront commercial services, recreation activities, and natural systems restoration/preservation should be a focus of the area.